 How to Keep Rabbits Away from Plants?

-Rabbits are cute and fluffy creatures that can make great pets, but they can be a real nuisance when it comes to your garden.
-If you’re a gardener, you know how frustrating it can be to wake up one morning and find that your plants have been nibbled on by rabbits.
+Rabbits are cute and fluffy creatures that make great pets, but they can be a real nuisance in your garden.
+If you’re a gardener, you know how frustrating it is to wake up and find your plants nibbled by rabbits.
 So, how to keep rabbits away from plants?
+Fortunately, there are several ways to keep rabbits away from your plants.

 One of the most effective ways to keep rabbits away from your plants is to install fencing.
 A 2-foot fence can be enough to keep rabbits out of your garden since they don’t jump very high.
+However, it’s important to make sure that the fence is buried at least 6 inches into the ground to prevent rabbits from burrowing under it.

+Another option is to use chicken wire or hardware cloth to create a barrier around your garden.
 Another way to keep rabbits away from your plants is to use natural barriers such as shrubs or holes in fences.
+Shrubs like boxwood and holly can create a dense barrier that rabbits won’t be able to get through.

+Additionally, you can use rocks or logs to create a natural barrier around your garden.
 If you have a fence with gaps, you can fill them in with chicken wire or hardware cloth to prevent rabbits from squeezing through.

+It is essential to understand rabbit behavior to keep them away from your plants.
+Rabbits are small mammals that belong to the Leporidae family.
+They are known for their soft fur, long ears, and short tails.
 Rabbits are herbivores, which means they feed on plants.
 They are active at dawn and dusk and can cause significant damage to your garden.

 Identifying Rabbit Presence – How To Keep Rabbits From Eating Plants?

-Rabbit Habits and Diet – How to Keep Rabbits Away from Plants?
+Rabbit Habits and Diet

 Rabbits are known for their ability to reproduce rapidly, and their populations can become a significant issue in your garden.
+They prefer to live in areas with dense vegetation, such as bushes, shrubs, and tall grass.

+Rabbits feed on a variety of plants, including vegetables, fruits, flowers, and shrubs.
+They are attracted to young plants and can cause significant damage if not controlled.
 To keep rabbits away from your garden, it is essential to understand their habits and diet.

+One way to do this is by planting vegetation that rabbits dislike.
+Some plants that rabbits dislike include marigolds, lavender, and catnip.
 Another way to keep rabbits away from your garden is by using repellents.

 Homemade spicy sprays containing cayenne pepper, garlic, or red pepper flakes can repel rabbits seeking a snack in the garden, due to their strong scents and tastes.
+Soap shavings, such as Irish Spring soap shavings in drawstring bags distributed around the garden, can be surprisingly effective at keeping rabbits away.

 Garden Planning and Plant Selection – How To Keep Rabbits From Eating Plants?